How to Build an email list - Mailotrix

 Step 2: Create a Lead Magnet People Actually Want

-Nobody wakes up thinking, “I’d love to join another newsletter today.”
-If you want people to hand over their email, you need to give them a reason—something quick, useful, and directly tied to your business.
-That’s your lead magnet.
+If you want people to hand over their email, you need to give them a reason—a quick, useful resource that solves a problem and is directly tied to your business.

 Create a Landing page - Mailotrix